datacats/ckan-multisite/README.md

 virtual machine.

 Docker must be installed to use this application.
-This application will not work with the versions of Docker from the Ubuntu (and the majority of distributions) because they are too outdated.
+This application will not work with the versions of Docker from Ubuntu (and the majority of distributions) because they are too outdated.
 Please follow the installation instructions for Docker on [the docker site](https://docs.docker.com/installation/).